Updated on November 13, 2023

 Addiction to Darvocet or other propoxyphene-based medications may be difficult to overcome.
 But it is achievable with the right resources and help.

 Quitting propoxyphene-based drugs may be very difficult and can lead to a relapse.
-Only a drug addiction treatment provider should provide advice, diagnosis, or treatment for Darvocet addiction.
+Only professionals should provide advice, diagnosis, or treatment for Darvocet addiction.

 Available treatment options include:

-• Inpatient programs: Inpatient treatment centers are comprehensive treatment programs that provide 24/7 medical supervision and support
+• Inpatient programs: Comprehensive treatment programs that provide 24/7 medical supervision and support

 • Partial Hospitalization Programs (PHPs): Provide the same medical services as inpatient treatment programs, but you are allowed to return home at night

-• Outpatient Programs: A less comprehensive program compared to inpatient and PHPs but offer a flexible treatment option organized around your schedule
+• Outpatient Programs: A less comprehensive program than inpatient and PHPs with a flexible treatment option organized around your schedule

-• Support Groups: Support groups such as Narcotics Anonymous (NA) Provide a much-needed community to help maintain sobriety after treatment
+• Support Groups: Provide a community to help maintain sobriety after treatment and includes support groups like Narcotics Anonymous (NA)

 Summary

 Darvocet is a partial opioid agonist and pain reliever that combines propoxyphene and acetaminophen.
-However, it was banned by the FDA due to the drug's dangerous side effects.
+It was banned by the FDA due to the drug’s dangerous side effects.

-It was classified as a Substance IV narcotic before the FDA banned it.
-Although these substances aren't as addictive as Schedule I, II, and III substances they can still be addictive.
+Before the FDA ban, it was classified as a Substance IV narcotic.
+It isn’t as addictive as Schedule I, II, and III substances, but it can still be addictive, especially with heavy misuse.

 Darvocet's side effects can cause fatal heart problems, suicide, and addiction.
 It shouldn't be prescribed or used by anyone, especially people with pre-existing health conditions.